 My wife and I didn’t have to wait long after our fabulous vacation to Prague and Bucharest to hit the airways again.
 Less than a month later, we were headed to DFW Airport again, this time to head to Japan.
-Like our trip to Europe, this trip wasn’t originally in the cards, but American came out with a sale offering nonstops to Tokyo from DFW for a little over $650, which was available over the Thanksgiving holidays.
+Like our trip to Europe, this trip wasn’t originally in the cards.
+But then American rolled out sale fares to Japan for ~$650 over the Thanksgiving holidays.
 Heck, it can cost more than that just to fly to New York City over Thanksgiving.
-That was too good a deal to pass up, especially since I could work out the dates to make a five day trip but miss only one day of work.
+That was too good a deal to pass up.
+Even better, I could work in a 5-day trip with only one day of missed work.

 I’m currently planning on the following posts in this series, subject to change as I get down to writing:

 - About That Time I Traveled 6,700 Miles for a Birthday Steak… (this post)

 - Flight Review: American Airlines B777-200 Economy Class, DFW-Tokyo Narita-DFW

 - A Guide to A Day and a Half in Bustling Tokyo